You can’t ignore it: there’s a festive buzz in the air.

 ModCloth gives holiday shoppers the option to add items to a wishlist.

 Rather than set up wrapping as a separate product, try an app that integrates with your store.
 Wrapped adds a gift-wrapping option directly to product pages and checkout.
 Customers can select from multiple options and add a gift message before adding to cart.

 For example, water bottle brand Moon Bottles gives holiday shoppers the option to gift-wrap and add a personalized message to their order for an extra fee.

 20. Add a countdown bar

-Apps like Countdown Timer by POWr and Order Deadline remind customers of your order deadlines, with countdowns embedded in product pages.
+Apps like POWR: Cart Countdown Timer Bar and Order Deadline remind customers of your purchase deadlines, with countdowns embedded in product pages.
 Communicating cut-off shipping dates clearly on your website can create a sense of urgency—a successful holiday marketing strategy you can use to drive sales.

 21. Create a shareable shipping calendar

 Customers appreciate clear guidelines around shipping to ensure their gifts will arrive under the tree in time.
 Don’t make them search for it.
-A calendar graphic or chart with important dates is a useful asset that you can share across FAQ pages and even email and social media.
+A calendar graphic or chart with important dates is a useful asset you can share across FAQ pages, email, and social media.

 23. Enable multiple-address shipping on a single order

 Giftship is a great feature to offer your customers.
 If a customer is doing all their shopping in one place, they can ship items within the same order to multiple addresses.